apbw-6/End2End_Housing_Price_Prediction/README.md

 # End2End_Housing_Price_Prediction

-This project takes a basic linear regression model regarding the problem of predicting house prices, to produce an end-to-end data science project.
+This project takes a basic linear regression model regarding the problem of predicting house prices in California, to produce an end-to-end data science project.
+The prediction can be accessed on [pythonanywhere](https://apb.pythonanywhere.com/) temporarily.

 ### Creating a virtual environment:
 1. Open new terminal on VSCode.